symulation/UofA-PHIL366-F16/README.md

 ##### September

 **2 - First Class.**  The first class will feature only a quick review of the mechanics of the class since the details are all in the syllabus and then move into a review of foundational concepts and authors related to the rise of computers both in and of themselves and as machines that both shape and are shaped by culture.
-This first class will focus less on authors and more on general concepts, questions, and ideas of relevance.
+This first class will focus less on authors and more on general concepts, questions, and ideas of relevance, some of which will be prompted by the [ITU database](http://www.itu.int/net4/itu-d/icteye/) and the [ITU's Measuring the Information Society Report](http://www.itu.int/en/ITU-D/Statistics/Pages/publications/mis2015.aspx).

 **5 - Labour Day, University Holiday, No Class.**